aguillondesigns/image_scanner/README.md

  We are using secrets of type `data` and they should be base64 encoded before placed in this file.

 `scanner-db-deployment.yml` This file is pretty much already setup, but there is one item that we need to adjust.
-We are using the `hostPath` method for volume storage which is pointing to a phsical location on the node.
+We are using the `hostPath` method for volume storage which is pointing to a physical location on the node.
 Kubernetes supports a slew of different [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) for you to use.
 For the sake of simplicity, we are using a local storage path of `C:\coding\local_volume`, please note the structure of the path in the yaml file: `/run/desktop/mnt/host/c/coding/local_volume` the **/run/desktop/mnt/host** is needed for this to work.

 ### Container Creation
 Now that you have the your `docker-compose.yml` or your `secret.yml` configured, you are ready to roll.